elin-y/thinkpad-t460-ubuntu-16.04/developer-tools.md

 > sudo apt-get install oracle-java8-installer

 ## Git
-> sudo apt-get install git
+> sudo apt-get install git git-flow

 ### Generate SSH key
 Don't use your old ssh key on your new machine, generate a new one.